Marriage

 Regular practice strengthens your reliance on Allah while taking practical steps.

-A deep sense of tranquility and confidence about a particular choice, even if it seems challenging.
+A deep sense of tranquility and confidence about a particular choice.

-Feeling drawn toward one option without force or pressure, accompanied by comfort and ease.
+Feeling drawn toward one option without force or pressure.

 Continued discomfort or anxiety about a particular choice despite practical advantages.